naacl-org/naacl-org.github.com/minutes/2019/index.md

   - We have thus far provided services as needed.
 But D&I makes it more clear that we do this.
 - Emily: nursing room is very important for a nursing mother.
   - Marie: nursing room could be a hotel room - Priscilla says that could work.
-- Priscilla: contracted for assistance for site and hearing impaired attendees, but was able to get out of it.
+- Priscilla: contracted for assistance for site and hearing impaired attendees, but was able to get out of it when no attendees required assistance.
-  - No one needed it this time around.
 - Marie: post-conference survey, ask people what they found valuable and what they used?
 - Registration asked if you were planning to bring your child (yes, maybe, no).
 We followed up with everyone.
 - Priscilla: gender-neutral bathrooms and pronouns are easy.
 Stickers were also cheap and popular.
 Nickname on badge.